-Business Intelligence, MBA
+Business Intelligence, Master of Business Administration

 The Business Intelligence program provides executives and managers with an understanding of information systems, information resources, business intelligence techniques, and leadership skills that add values to organizations.
 In addition to the core MBA courses of the program, students will develop data management, analysis, and presentation skills to support decision making and strategic planning in organizations.